 - You have or have had any medical conditions, especially the following:

 - open sores, wounds or broken skin

 - inflammatory skin conditions

 - autoimmune conditions

 - organ transplant

-- You have previously used imiquimod cream to treat your condition.
+- You have previously used imiquimod cream or other similar preparations to treat your condition.